-Brooke Utley, M.S., LPC
+Brooke Stanley, M.S., LPC

-Licensed Professional Counselor / Director
+Licensed Professional Counselor / Director / Site Supervisor

 Dawn Aronson, LMFT

-Licensed Marriage and Family Therapist
+Licensed Marriage and Family Therapist / Site Supervisor

 As a Licensed Marriage and Family Therapist (LMFT) in Virginia since 2000, Dawn has experience helping people find solutions to their struggles.
 Approaching therapy as a collaboration, she aims to help you identify obstacles as well as strengths to determine solutions for the issues affecting your life.
 Her mission is to guide and encourage you to achieve a more functional, peaceful and healthy way of life.
 She has years of successful experience and has helped a wide variety of adults, couples, children and families reach their goals.